-This contribution proposed to addnew scenario for USN techniques used for location identification in USN in clause 7.3.
+This contribution proposed to add a new scenario for USN techniques used for location identification in USN in clause 7.3.
 It was commented that special case for RFID should be considered when a RFID tag carries the geographical information in it.